PrinceKomali/amalgamation/README.md

 - Lua (via <lua.h>)
 - Python (via <Python.h>)
 - Ruby (via <ruby.h>)
+- Crystal

 If you want to build this project yourself (are you crazy?) and you use Linux, just make sure you have all the languages installed (along with `gnustep` for Objective C(++)) and run `make`.
 If you're on Windows, use WSL.
 ## Goals

 I want to try adding the following languages too

-- Javascript via V8 (testing but no success)
+- Javascript via <node.h> (tantalizingly close)
-- Java (and maybe other JVM languages) via JNI
-- C# via Mono (if it's even possible)
+- Haskell (refusing to link in a way that makes sense)
+- Perl (being weird)
+- Ada (Close but seems to require multiple source files)
+- Other interpreted/compiled languages